This Entrepreneur Crashed and Burned Out from Stress. Now He's on a Mission to Change the 'Hustle' Lifestyle.

 That’s why Hind is dedicated to building the best health and performance coaching company for entrepreneurs.
 The purpose of EvolutionEat is to help other entrepreneurs who are profitable but living in survival mode like he was.

 “Being the hyper-motivated person I am, I was on a mission as soon as I recovered from my burnout,” says Hind.
-He recently developed the Evolved Entrepreneur’s Operating System (EE/OS, for short) to help successful entrepreneurs design their lives like leaders.
+He recently developed The Evolved Entrepreneur’s Blueprint to help successful entrepreneurs design their lives like leaders.
 The programmatic methodology helps them create business results by optimizing their energy, health, and performance.

 “First and foremost, being a leader means being a leader for yourself.
 This isn’t about your ‘lifestyle’ — it’s about your life.
 Mastering your energy flow, incorporating discipline into your decision-making, and improving your health is fundamental to living a meaningful and explosive life.
 And it’s good for business!”